Skip to main content

 Example

-In the following example, we will create an a9s PostgreSQL service instance using an SSL plan and a X.509 certificate.
+In the following example, we will create an a9s PostgreSQL Service Instance using an SSL plan and a X.509 certificate.
 First we will have a look at the structure of the required JSON file and its content.
 Keep in mind that the content must be valid JSON and therefore you need to escape the PEM encoded X.509 certificate file or private key; which you can do, for example, by using awk:

 awk 'NF {sub(/\r/, ""); printf "%s\\n",$0;}' <path to your PEM-encoded certificate file>